Clear21Public/PageSwap/README.md

 ### Architecture & Reusability

 - **Component composition:** How well do components work together?
-- **Reusability:** Could the interfaces, patterns and components you implement for Ticket 1 be leveraged in future work?
+- **Reusability:** Could the interfaces, patterns and components be leveraged in future work?
 - **Abstraction level:** Right balance between DRY and over-engineering

 ### Decision Making & Communication